 FCPS, MRCS, FRCS (C-Th), MBA

-I am a Consultant Cardiac Surgeon at the Oxford University Hospitals NHS Trust.
-I offer a wide repertoire of cardiac surgery in my practice.
-My sub-specialty interest is complex aortic surgery.
+Consultant Cardiac and Aortic Surgeon at the Royal Papworth Hospital, Cambridge.
+Offers a wide repertoire of cardiac surgery in practice.
+Sub-specialty interest is complex aortic surgery.

 About Mr Farid

-Mr Farid was appointed as a consultant cardiac surgeon at John Radcliffe Hospital, Oxford in 2018.
-Mr. Farid offers full range of cardiac surgery which includes coronary artery bypass grafting, complex valvular surgery (aortic and mitral valve surgery), aortic root surgery, aortic aneurysm repair and redo surgeries.
+Mr. Farid was appointed as a Consultant Cardiac and Aortic Surgeon at Royal Papworth Hospital, Cambridge, UK in October 2021.
+Before that, he was a Cardiac surgeon at John Radcliffe Hospital, Oxford in 2018.
+Mr. Farid offers a full range of cardiac surgery which includes coronary artery bypass grafting, complex valvular surgery (aortic and mitral valve surgery), aortic root surgery, aortic aneurysm repair and redo surgeries.

 Consultant Cardiac Surgeon